-In addition, opportunities exist in collaborating with other departments in studies involving alterations in androgen metabolism for prostate cancer, evaluating the cardiovascular effects in women suffering from polycystic ovary disease, and learning about the metabolic changes associated with bariatric surgery, just to name a few of the many exciting studies being conducted.
+Opportunities also exist to collaborate with other departments in studies involving alterations in androgen metabolism for prostate cancer, evaluating the cardiovascular effects in women suffering from polycystic ovary disease, learning about the metabolic changes associated with bariatric surgery, and more.

-The Endocrine Fellowship Training Program spans three years.
+The Endocrinology Fellowship Program spans three years.
 The first year is heavily weighted towards clinical activities.
 During the second and third years, fellows can take advantage of the great opportunity to develop research skills.
 Fellows can search among established investigators to develop their own projects, and take full advantage of the available mentoring programs.
 Translational research at UT Southwestern is among the most accomplished in our country.